IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step05.md

   import Execute from "components/Execute.svelte";
 </script>

-## Calculating Nucleotide Composition Statistics with seqkit
+## Calculating nucleotide composition statistics with seqkit

 The `seqkit fx2tab` command converts a FASTA or FASTQ file (either compress of uncompressed) into a tabulated format (*i.e* multi-column format).
 By default, the first column contains the sequence identifier (i.e., the FASTA header), while the second holds the sequence itself.
 A key advantage of using a tabulated format is the ability to include additional columns with extra information.
 The `seqkit fx2tab` command offers various options to append statistics such as GC content, nucleotide composition, or average base quality (for FASTQ files).